 - Rebuild error – Error made when refitting the timing chain.

-- Stretched chain – As chains wear they stretch and this causes the relationship between the crank and cam to change.
+- Stretched chain – As chains wear, they stretch, and this causes the relationship between the crank and cam to change.

 You may find the following posts helpful:

-How to tell if ATV fuel pump is bad
+- How to tell if ATV fuel pump is bad

-Will ATV start with bad stator?
+- Will ATV start with bad stator?